Geod24/merkle-tree/README.md

 1E7C521A055F0F08CEA3FADED5923CCA2D8F4366A62AAA8A8B843A842AA656B8
 144BEE93D8F6350C6E38C96EEB11DE2CD249A7BD5D23FF4C91EB46573B5AF3BA
 ```

 If there is an error in the arguments or not enough arguments, the program exits with `EXIT_FAILURE`.

 This is the test for a balanced tree.
 In a balanced tree, the number of arguments is a power of 2.
-In the event the tree is not balanced, the last value is repeated to balance the tree:
+In the event the tree is not balanced, the last value is repeated to balance the tree.

-### Unbalanced tree

-Mechanism for getting the level of an unbalanced Merkle tree
+Algorithm for getting the level of an unbalanced Merkle tree

 num of inputs | (num repeated) num of nodes on last level | total num nodes | level
 ------- | ------- | ------- | -------